-Counseling and Psychological Services (CAPS): CAPS provides crisis intervention, brief counseling, psychiatric care, outreach, and referral services to Cornell students.
-Consultation, education, and prevention strategies are offered to individuals who have concerns about a student's welfare.
+Cornell Health Counseling and Psychological Services (CAPS): Provides crisis intervention, individual and group counseling, psychiatric care, and referral services to Cornell students.
+Consultation, education, and prevention strategies are offered to individuals who have concerns about a student’s welfare.

 Cornell United Religious Work (CURW): Counseling and referrals in general, religious, prenuptial, and crisis matters for individuals and couples are available from trained staff members.
 CURW also can provide referrals for support groups such as Alcoholics Anonymous and Overeaters Anonymous.

 Empathy, Assistance, and Referral Service (EARS): EARS is primarily an undergraduate counseling resource.
 However, graduate students are encouraged to participate.
 Trained volunteers staff the EARS walk-in and hotline telephone service, which provides individual peer counseling and referral during the academic year.